RuiAAPeres/UIViewController-Swizzled/README.md

 Category used to map your way inside an application.
 This is specially useful when you are working with a complex path and you are new to the project.
 Using this category will see the name of the UIViewController you are in, plus a representation of how deep you are.

-This is a companion of the my previous other category [NSURLConnection+Swizzled.h](https://github.com/RuiAAPeres/RPNSURLConnection-Swizzled)
+This is a companion of the my other category [NSURLConnection+Swizzled.h](https://github.com/RuiAAPeres/RPNSURLConnection-Swizzled)

 **Don't forget to disable it in production code.
 This is only for debugging**